shirok/Gauche-makiki/README.md

                             control-channel)

+It takes the following keyword arguments:

-    app-data - an opaque data passed to the request handler as is.
+- `app-data` - an opaque data passed to the request handler as is.

-    host (#f or string), port (#f or integer) - Passed to make-server-sockets of gauche.net to open the server socket.
-If none of PORT, TLS-PORT and PATH arguments are given, Port 8080 is used for the convenience.
+- `host` (`#f` or string), `port` (`#f` or integer) - Passed to `make-server-sockets` of `gauche.net` to open the server socket.
+If none of `port`, `tls-port` and `path` arguments are given, port 8080 is used for the convenience.

-    tls-port (#f or integer) - Opens and listens TLS connection on this port.
+- `tls-port` (`#f` or integer) - Opens and listens TLS connection on this port.
 See [Running https server](doc/https.md) for how to run https server.

-    path (#f or string) - If a string is given, it specifies the path to a Unix-domain socket on which the server listens.
+- `path` (`#f` or string) - If a string is given, it specifies the path to a Unix-domain socket on which the server listens.

-    document-root - used to specify the root of the document served by file-handler.
+- `document-root` - used to specify the root of the document served by `file-handler`.
 The default is the process's working directory.

-    num-threads - number of threads to serve the request.
+- `num-threads` - number of threads to serve the request.
 Currently threads are created when the server is started.
 The default is 5.

-    max-backlog - max number of request queued when all threads are busy.
+- `max-backlog` - max number of request queued when all threads are busy.
 When a request comes while the queue is full, 503 (server busy) response is returned to the client.
 The default is 10.

-    access-log, error-log - specify the destination of logs.  #f (no log),
-       #t (stdout), string (filename) or <log-drain> object.
+- `access-log`, `error-log` - specify the destination of logs.  `#f` (no log), `#t` (stdout), string (filename) or `<log-drain>` object.
-       For access log, <log-drain> is better not to have prefix, for timestamp is included in the message.
-The default is #f.
+For access log, `<log-drain>` is better not to have prefix, for timestamp is included in the message.
+The default is `#f`.

-    tls-settings (keyword-value list): Pathnames for certificates and private keys.
+- `tls-settings` (keyword-value list): Pathnames for certificates and private keys.
 See [Running https server](doc/https.md) for details.

-    forwarded? - specify true if you use makiki behind a reverse-proxy httpd, and access-log uses the value of x-forwarded-for header if exists, instead of the client's address.
+- `forwarded?` - specify true if you use makiki behind a reverse-proxy httpd, and access-log uses the value of `x-forwarded-for` header if exists, instead of the client's address.

-    auto-secure-cookie - if this is true, 'secure' attribute of cookies are automatically turned on when the request is over a secure channel.
-The default is #t.
+- `auto-secure-cookie` - if this is true, 'secure' attribute of cookies are automatically turned on when the request is over a secure channel.
+The default is `#t`.

-    startup-callback - a procedure to be called after the server opened sockets, but before start processing any requests.
+- `startup-callback` - a procedure to be called after the server opened sockets, but before start processing any requests.
 A list of server sockets are passed as the only argument.
 Logging procedures are already active.

-    shutdown-callback - a thunk to be called after all the server operations are shut down.
+- `shutdown-callback` - a thunk to be called after all the server operations are shut down.
 If given, this is the last thing `start-http-server` does before returning.

-    control-channel - an opaque object, through which you can request the server loop to shutdown.
+- `control-channel` - an opaque object, through which you can request the server loop to shutdown.
 See `make-server-control-channel` and `terminate-server-loop` below.

 Note that `start-http-server` enters the server loop and won't return by default.
 There are two ways to shut down the server loop.